 Sensitivity labels for Microsoft Teams

-Sensitivity labels allow Teams admins to regulate access to sensitive organizational content created during collaboration within teams.
-You can define sensitivity labels and their associated policies in the Security & Compliance Center.
-These labels and policies are automatically applied to teams in your organization.
+Sensitivity labels allow Teams admins to protect and regulate access to sensitive organizational content created during collaboration within teams.
+After you configure sensitivity labels with their associated policies in the Microsoft compliance center, these labels can be applied to teams in your organization.

 What's the difference between sensitivity labels and Teams classification labels?